software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 15
+> Exercise 17
 >
+> Implement a REST API endpoint for _getting all categories_ in alphabetical order by the name.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 18
+>
 > Implement a REST API endpoint for _getting all (published) quizzes_ in newest to oldest order.
+The endpoint should support an optional [request parameter](https://www.baeldung.com/spring-request-param) for filtering the quizzes by a category, such as `?categoryId=1`.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 16
+> Exercise 19
 >
 > Implement a REST API endpoint for _getting a quiz by id_.
 Return an appropriate HTTP status code and error message in the following error cases:
 >